Professional website for car repair shops & garages

 The EU Motor Vehicle Block Exemption Regulation (currently VO 461/2010) is the most important ally of independent workshops.
 It stipulates that manufacturer warranties and guarantees do not depend on whether inspections are carried out at authorised dealers or independent workshops - as long as the work follows manufacturer specifications and uses original or equivalent spare parts.
 On the website we communicate this clearly: "Inspection with us - warranty stays intact".
 This is legally correct and market-strategically central.

-Price information must comply with the Price Indication Regulation (PAngV): end prices including VAT to private customers, clear composition (material plus labour plus VAT), transparent ancillary costs (disposal, waste oil fee, small-parts surcharge if charged).
+Price information must be structured with the Price Indication Regulation (PAngV) in mind: end prices including VAT to private customers, clear composition (material plus labour plus VAT), transparent ancillary costs (disposal, waste oil fee, small-parts surcharge if charged).
 Fixed prices for standard services are binding unless explicitly marked as "from" prices and with a fallback logic (e.g. "from 89 EUR; individual offer after visual inspection if necessary").

 GDPR applies to appointment booking, contact and enquiry forms.
-On the website we work according to the principle of data minimisation: contact forms run server-side via our Vercel function (EU), delivery via a secure SMTP connection into your company mailbox, no storage of content on our systems, no file uploads.
+On the website we work according to the principle of data minimisation: contact forms run server-side in an EU setup, delivery goes via a secure SMTP connection into your company mailbox, and no content is stored on our systems.
+No file uploads are accepted.
 Licence plate or VIN are only collected in forms where they are technically required.
 For appointment booking we embed a specialised platform via widget - the data processing agreement (DPA) is signed by you as controller directly with the provider.
 We deliberately do not rebuild our own customer portal with repair history; if you want to offer something like that, use your workshop software or the manufacturer portal, and we link cleanly to it.

 Local visibility and review management